No-Cook Blender Pasta Sauce

-This tomato pasta is a quick 15-minute dinner!
-The no-cook tomato sauce is made with cherry tomatoes, fresh herbs, and almonds, which give the sauce a creamy texture.
-You just pop it all in the blender, puree it, and then toss it with hot pasta for a quick and easy dinner full of fresh flavors.
+This no-cook blender tomato sauce is made with cherry tomatoes, fresh herbs, and almonds, which give the sauce a creamy texture.
+You pop it all in the blender, puree it, and then toss it with hot pasta for a quick and easy dinner full of fresh flavors.

-About this time ten years ago I made a tomato pasta that I found in an issue of Cook’s Illustrated.
-It was a revelation at the time because it was a quick no-cook sauce and the combination of fresh tomatoes with almonds was a pairing I would never have tried on my own.
-It was an easy pasta dish full of fresh flavor and even now, years later, I still think about it.
+Over ten years ago, I made a tomato pasta that I found in an issue of Cook’s Illustrated.
+It was a revelation at the time because it was a quick, no-cook pasta sauce, and the combination of fresh tomatoes with almonds was a pairing I would never have tried had the recipe not caught my eye.
+It was an easy pasta sauce full of fresh flavor, and even now, years later, I still think about it.

 • Garlic